 Is Degenerative Myelopathy (DM) Preventable?

-There is no way to prevent degenerative myelopathy in dogs except through selective breeding.
-Request to see if the pup’s SOD-1 gene mutation testing results.
+There is no way to prevent Degenerative Myelopathy in dogs except through selective breeding.
+Request to see the pup’s SOD-1 gene mutation testing results.
 They should come back normal.
 Breeds at risk for DM include:

 - American Eskimo Dogs